Lasrixx/test-app/readme.md

 * git add readme.md // to prepare file for commit
 * git status
 * git commit -m "Readme file updated" // to commit the file
+* git remote add origin https://github.com/Lasrixx/test-app.git // say we want all commits to go to this location